 Sometimes there is nothing better than fried plantains, especially for a simple breakfast.
+And if you have any leftover plantains then you can repurpose them into these awesome Plantain Pancakes.

 In Sierra Leone, vendors sell fried plantains as part of the popular street staple ‘fry fry’.
 Imagine a sandwich stuffed absolutely full of plantains, fish, eggs, pancake etc all topped up with a spicy onion gravy.
 Oh, the memories.